masammons/website/team/_posts/2018-10-01-kate-sazon.md

 alumni: false
 ---

-Kate is a fresham Bioinstrumentation  major at the University at Albany.
+Kate is a freshman Bioinstrumentation  major at the University at Albany.